 For details about this concentration, click here.

-The concentration in Psychology will provide students with the tools – both methods and theory – to conduct psychological research.
-The main approach is quantitative, although qualitative methods are also possible.
-The student might choose to specialize in one of the relevant areas of Psychology – social, clinical, or developmental – or develop expertise across these areas.
-The Core Faculty conduct research on exciting topics including sexual violence, trauma, and sexuality.
-This concentration should provide the student with additional credentials for the job market, whether in academia or outside academia.
+The Psychology Concentration provides students with the theoretical and methodological tools to conduct psychological research.
+The main approach is quantitative although a focus on qualitative methods is available.
+Students may specialize in social, clinical, or developmental psychology or develop expertise across these areas.
+Core faculty conduct research on exciting topics including sexual violence, trauma, and sexuality.
+Students who successfully complete this concentration will acquire key skills and credentials for the academic and non-academic job markets.

 Dr. Sara Chadwick